Unfortunately, this time of year can also bring insufferable heat that forces us to crank up the air conditioner and stay indoors.

 If outdoor conditions are right, natural ventilation could even cool a home down.

 What are the downsides of air ventilation systems?The major downside to natural ventilation is that outdoor conditions need to be desirable to be effective.
 Natural ventilation is just not ideal in extremely hot, humid, or frigid climates.

-In conclusion: Is there a difference between air conditioning and air ventilation?
+So, is there a difference between air conditioning and air ventilation?

 Simply, air conditioning systems cool a home down and ventilation systems provide a space with fresh air from the outdoors.

 However, both systems provide more than solely what their name may implies.

 Air conditioning systems are a type of ventilation (specifically mechanical ventilation) because they provide a space with cool, fresh air.
 Some air conditioning systems qualify as ‘balanced ventilation’ because they also remove stale and polluted air from a building.

 So, obviously some types of ventilation provide cooler air, but it is not true that all ventilation systems can cool down a building.

 If the outdoor conditions are right, natural ventilation can provide an extremely cheap alternative to complicated air conditioning systems.